Apply to vetted scholarship programs in one clickAdvertiser disclosure

 Our reviews and recommendations are based on extensive research, testing, and feedback.
 We may receive commission from links on our website, but that doesn’t affect our editors’ opinions.
 Our marketing partners don’t review, approve or endorse our editorial content.
 It’s accurate to the best of our knowledge when posted.
 You can find a complete list of our partners here.

-Top Financial Aid Questions you Should be Asking
+Top 12 Financial Aid Questions You Should Be Asking

 As much as we wish it wasn’t, money is a big part of determining where you attend college.
 Ideally, you’ll go to the school of your choice while keeping the cost of attendance as low as possible.
 In order to make that happen, you’ll want a good understanding of how financial aid works at different schools.
 Fortunately, we’ve put together a list of the top financial aid questions you should be asking colleges.

 1. What’s the net price of going to school here?